Temporary Staffing For Food Processing, Grocers, and DistributionJune 5, 2022

 Temporary workers can also be hired full-time upon completing their contracts, giving business owners a closer look at the new staff they are considering hiring.
 As there is no obligation to hire temp workers full-time, this provides flexibility, being able to pick and choose the employees they wish to retain.

-Temporary Labor Solutions Offered by AFIMAC
+Temporary Staffing Solutions From AFIMAC Global

 AFIMAC remains the global leader in the temporary labor space, offering labor solutions to a long list of industries, including the food supply chain and retail grocery industry.
 AFIMAC has worked closely with both small businesses and large corporations that require the services of temporary workers to maintain their operations and fulfill surges in demand.